-6The radiofrequency spectrum is the medium that enables wireless communications of all kinds.
+&lt;sup>5The radiofrequency spectrum is the medium that enables wireless communications of all kinds.
 Although the radio spectrum spans the range from 3 kilohertz to 300 gigahertz, 90 percent of its use is concentrated in the 1 percent of frequencies that lie below 3.1 gigahertz, because these frequencies have properties that make this portion of the spectrum well suited for many important wireless technologies.
 Radio waves are a form of electromagnetic radiation that propagate in space as the result of particle oscillations.
 The number of oscillations per second is called "frequency," which is measured in units of hertz.
 The term "kilohertz" refers to thousands of hertz and "gigahertz" to billions of hertz.

-communications interoperability.
+initiatives, OMB in 2001 created SAFECOM to unify the federal government's efforts to help coordinate the work at the federal, state, local, and tribal levels to establish reliable public safety communications and achieve national wireless communications interoperability.
 The SAFECOM program was brought into DHS in early 2003.
 In June 2003, SAFECOM partnered with the National Institute of Standards and Technology (NIST) and the National Institute of Justice (NIJ) to hold a summit that brought together over 60 entities involved with communications interoperability policy setting or programs.
 Several technical factors specifically limit interoperability of public safety wireless communications systems.
 First, public safety agencies have been assigned frequencies in new bands over time as available frequencies become congested and as new technology made other frequencies available for use.
 As a result, public safety agencies now operate over multiple frequency bands-operating on these different bands required different radios because technology was not available to include all bands in one radio.
 Thus, the new bands provided additional capabilities but fragmented the public safety radio frequency spectrum, making communications among different jurisdictions difficult.
 Another technical factor inhibiting interoperability is the different technologies or different applications of the same technology by manufacturers of public safety radio equipment.
 One manufacturer may design equipment with proprietary technology that will not work with equipment produced by another manufacturer.

-Nature and Scope of Interoperable Communication Problems Nationwide Are Unknown

-The current status of wireless interoperable communications across the nation-including the current interoperable communications capabilities of first responders and the scope and severity of the problems that may exist-has not been determined.
+Current Status of Wireless Communications Interoperability Nationwide Is Unknown The current status of wireless interoperable communications across the nation-including the current interoperable communications capabilities of first responders and the scope and severity of the problems that may exist-has not been determined.
 Although various reports have documented the lack of interoperability of public safety first responders wireless communications in specific locations, complete and current data do not exist documenting the scope and severity of the problem at the local, state, interstate, or federal levels across the nation.
 Accumulating this data may be difficult, however, because several problems inhibit efforts to identify and define current interoperable communications capabilities and future requirements.
 First, current capabilities must be measured against a set of requirements for interoperable communications, and these requirements vary according to the characteristics of specific incidents at specific locations.
-Who needs to talk to whom, when they need to talk, and what set of communications capabilities should be built or acquired to satisfy these requirements depends upon whether interoperable communications are needed for day-to-day mutual aid, task force operations that occur when members of different agencies come together to work on a common problem such as the National Capitol Region sniper investigation, or major events such as a terrorist attack.
+Who needs to talk to whom, when they need to talk, and what set of communications capabilities should be built or acquired to satisfy these requirements depends upon whether interoperable communications are needed for dayto-day mutual aid, task force operations that occur when members of different agencies come together to work on a common problem such as the National Capitol Region sniper investigation, or major events such as a terrorist attack.
 Requirements for interoperable communications also may change with the expanding definition of first responders-from the traditional police, fire, and emergency medical providers to include such professions as health care providers and other professions-and the evolution of new technology.

+Office for Domestic Preparedness (ODP).
+As one of its 24 E-Gov